Last Updated on 27 January 2026 by Cycloscope

-Relatively small in size, but with many scenic roads, and a high density of tourist attractions, cycling in Malawi is a great experience.
+Although relatively small, Malawi offers many scenic roads and a high density of tourist attractions, making cycling a great experience.

-The pristine waters of one of the biggest lakes in the world its lively beaches, its lush mountains, and plateaus, and its ancestral and fascinating culture.
+The pristine waters of one of the biggest lakes in the world, its lively beaches, its lush mountains, plateaus, and its ancestral and fascinating culture.

 Geography of Malawi

-Malawi is dominated by its unique lake (more about it later) but that’s not the only interesting geographical feature of this small landlocked country.
-The geography of Malawi is pretty diverse for such a small country.
+Malawi is dominated by its unique lake (more about it later), but that’s not the only interesting geographical feature of this small landlocked country.
+Malawi’s geography is pretty diverse for such a small country.

-The whole nation constitutes the southernmost branch of the Great Rift Valley, which is a sort of geological wound, like an immense scar, extending from Lebanon to here, which will in the distant future separate the African plaque into two distinct ones
+The whole nation constitutes the southernmost branch of the Great Rift Valley, which is a sort of geological wound, like an immense scar, extending from Lebanon to here, which will, in the distant future, separate the African plate into two distinct ones

-The western area, from Lilongwe to Mzuzu, lies entirely above 1000 meters on the Southern African Plateau, vegetation is bushy but greener and lusher than Zambia.
+The western area, from Lilongwe to Mzuzu, lies entirely above 1000 meters on the Southern African Plateau.
+The vegetation is bushy but greener and lusher than in Zambia.

-South-Eastern Malawi has a lower altitude with Lake Malawi at its lowest and the solitary peak of the Mulanje as the highest point of the whole country.
+South-Eastern Malawi has lower altitudes, with Lake Malawi at its lowest and the solitary peak of Mulanje as the highest point in the country.
 The small plateau of Zomba is another notable feature, point of interest, and tourist attraction of Southern Malawi.

 Lake Malawi

-Almost untouched beaches, spectacular rocky shores, and a thriving fishermen’s culture in a unique and diverse mix of baobab-covered bush and subtropical jungle make Lake Malawi one of the most beautiful gems of Africa.
+Almost untouched beaches, spectacular rocky shores, and a thriving fishing culture in a unique and diverse mix of baobab-covered bush and subtropical jungle make Lake Malawi one of Africa’s most beautiful gems.

-Although we haven’t included it in our suggested cycling routes, a great opportunity to experience Lake Malawi is sailing at least once on the historical Ilala Ferry.
+Although we haven’t included it in our suggested cycling routes, a great way to experience Lake Malawi is to sail on the historical Ilala Ferry at least once.

 Read more about